xKesvaL/kesval.com/src/routes/blog/(posts)/svelte-the-best-framework/+page.md

 ---
-title: Svelte, The best framework?
+title: Svelte, The Best Framework?
 slug: svelte-the-best-framework
 date: 2023-08-12
 excerpt: Why I think SvelteKit is the best framework for building websites of any size, and why I think you should use it.